A tutorial on how to create a DIY farmhouse beam chandelier for your kitchen or dining room.

-The end of the brackets will have a hole to attach the chain to the bracket so the first bend needs to be 1″ + the width of the beam.
-So if your beam is exactly 6″x6″ (be sure to measure), you will make a line 7″ from the metal edge, this is your bend mark.
+The end of the brackets will have a hole to attach the chain to the bracket so the first bend needs to be 1″ plus the width of the beam.
+So if your beam is exactly 6″x6″ (be sure to measure), you will make a line 7″ from the metal edge; this is your bend mark.

-Then place the metal bar inside the metal brake, make sure the top plate of the brake is at the marked line.
+Now, place the metal bar inside the metal brake, making sure the top plate of the brake is at the marked line.
 Tighten the wing nut bolts, check to make sure the metal bar is square to the brake, (will give you a straight bend), then fully tighten the bolts using a wrench.

 THE SECOND BEND:

 TIP: Remember what side of the beam you are using for each bracket.
-Use a different end for each bracket that way the bracket fits perfectly for both sides, labeling helps!
+Use a different end for each bracket so the bracket fits perfectly for both sides (labeling helps!).

 Mark the metal bar where the beam ends.
 This line is where your second bend will be.